StefanieWang/JavaScript-Simon-Game/README.md

 3. Players hear a sound that corresponds to each button both when the series of button presses plays, and when they personally press a button.

-4. If players press the wrong button, they will be notified, and that series of button presses starts again.
+4. If players press the wrong button, they will be notified by the "Err!" message, and that series of button presses starts again.

 5. Players can see how many steps are in the current series of button presses.

-6. If Players want to restart, they can hit a button to do so, and the game will return to a single step.
+6. If Players want to restart, they can hit the "on-off" button to do so, and the game will return to a single step.

 7. Players can play in strict mode where if they get a button press wrong, it notifies them, and the game restarts at a new random series of button presses.